umjammer/vavi-apps-comicviewer/README.md

 the comic viewer avif supported.<br/>
 this is a stopgap until Ventura (support avif natively) release.

+ * magnify ... click w/ the command key and drag
 ## TODO

  * ~~resizing when the window is larger than an image~~